 Care and Use of Special Collections

 Patrons over 18 years of age may use the Special Collection resources during regular operating hours of the library.
-Patrons must complete a short request form for each item requested.
 Any patron may use only two items at one time.
-Picture identification must be presented to and retained by library staff during use of the resources.
+Photo identification must be presented to and retained by library staff during use of the resources.
 The patron is responsible for the condition and return of the item and should take care to properly handle items and return them promptly to staff.
 Pages should not be turned down or marked; items should be handled with white conservation gloves; materials should never be lain open face down.
 Any copies requested will be made by the Reference Librarian or Director.